- Fast, Accurate, and Reliable

 What accuracy can I expect from a 3D scan?

-The accuracy depends on the size of the object to be scanned.
+The accuracy depends on the size of the object to be scanned and the scanning technology used.
+Our structured blue light scanners achieve a measurement uncertainty of 0.01 mm to 0.05 mm and are the most accurate for precision parts.
+Laser line scanners offer a measurement uncertainty of ± 0.02 mm + 0.015 mm/m and are particularly suitable for medium to large parts.
+Our tracking system achieves a measurement uncertainty down to ± 0.025 mm over distances up to 8.5 m.
 For parts smaller than 50 mm, we achieve an accuracy of approximately 0.005 mm or better.
-For larger objects up to 300 mm, this is approximately 0.016 mm.
-Our scanners are certified according to the international VDI/VDE 2634 part 3 standard.
-Visit our FAQ for a complete overview per object size.
+Our scanners are certified according to the international VDI/VDE 2634 Part 3 standard.
+See our FAQ for a full overview per object size.

 What file format will I receive after a 3D scan?